ABOUT U.S. CRAWLSPACE ENCAPSULATION SERVICES

 Our durable and professional crawl space liner serves as a vapor barrier system with poly cord reinforcement and an anti-microbial additive, that is manufactured right into the material.

 U.S. Crawlspace will encapsulate the crawlspace or basement isolating your home from the damp earth to stop destructive moisture.
-It protects you from water intrusion, mold, fungus, rodents, insects, wood rot and musty odors.
-As a result of keeping your crawlspace dry, it deprives fungi & mold spores of moisture needed to grow.
+It protects you from water intrusion, wood destroying fungus, rodents, insects, wood rot and musty odors.
+As a result of keeping your crawlspace dry, it deprives wood destroying fungi spores of moisture needed to grow.
 That’s why we offer moisture barrier installation services.

 Wood decay can cause health problems by breathing in bad particles.
 Therefore, we provide a free assessment to check your home for wood-decay & fungi issues.
 As a result, we’ll treat wood with our Moldcare/Boracare treatment to preserve it.

 Fungi is the world’s quietest demolition crew.
 While wood-eating fungus may not be as noticeable as pests, wood destroying fungi can set-up shop in the fundamental structures of your home.
 Left unchecked, it can whittle away your wood.
 Fungi is also threatening to the structural integrity of your home and can crush its market value.
 As a result, let U.S. Crawlspace help protect your home from the bottom up.
 Our experts can keep your home safe.

 What is an Encapsulation?

 In the past ten years, many Tennessee homeowners have benefited from encapsulating their crawlspace with a moisture barrier or vapor barrier liner.
 An encapsulation from U.S. Crawlspace is the solution to protect your home from moisture, wood destroying fungus, moisture damage, bugs, rodents, foul odors and other elements that could enter into the crawlspace.